 In that case, you may choose to enroll for more coverage through your employer’s plan and pay the premiums through payroll deduction.
-Or you can choose to purchase a policy through your bank, credit union, financial advisor or insurance agent.
+Or you can choose to purchase a policy through your bank, credit union, financial professional or insurance agent.

 In the event of your death, both policies may pay a death benefit to your beneficiaries.

 The life insurance application process

 Q: How do I choose a life insurance company?

 If you’re enrolling for coverage at work, your employer chooses the insurance company for you.

 If you’re working with a financial professional or insurance agent, they may sell life insurance from multiple insurance companies, or just one if they’re affiliated with a specific insurance company.

 There are third-party organizations that rate the performance and financial strength of insurance companies.
 Search the websites of life insurance companies you are considering to find financial ratings from A.M.
 Best, Fitch Ratings, Moody’s Investor Service, and Standard & Poor’s.
 You can check Securian Financial’s ratings here.